iechor/docs/content/engine/swarm/secrets.md

 > **Note**
 >
-> Docker secrets are only available to swarm services, not to
+> iEchor secrets are only available to swarm services, not to
 > standalone containers.
 To use this feature, consider adapting your container
 > to run as a service.
 Stateful containers can typically run with a scale of 1
 > without changing the container code.